Zapp

 Early career

-Formed in the late 1970s by brothers Roger, Larry, Lester, and Tony Troutman, the band was originally known as Roger & the Human Body.
-Their raw, synth-driven funk caught the attention of fellow Dayton native Bootsy Collins, who became their mentor.
+The band's origins trace back to the early 1970s with brothers Roger, Larry, Lester, and Tony Troutman performing in Dayton as Roger & the Human Body.
+Their raw, synth-driven funk caught the attention of fellow Dayton native Bootsy Collins, who became a crucial mentor.
 Collins helped secure the group a deal with Warner Bros.
-Records, where they were renamed Zapp.
+Records in 1979, where they were renamed Zapp.

 Breakthrough